 Deadline for Payment

-Inheritance Tax is usually due within six months from the end of the month in which the deceased died.
-For instance, if someone passes away on 1st January, the tax would be due by 31st July.
-It’s crucial to meet this deadline to avoid penalties.
+Inheritance Tax is due within six months from the end of the month in which the deceased died.
+For example, if someone passes away on 15th January, the IHT payment deadline would be 31st July.
+Interest begins to accrue from the day after this deadline if the tax remains unpaid.

 Penalties for Non-Payment